 Admission and Hours

 Admission to the Cradle of Forestry is $6/ages 13+, $3/ages 4-12, $3/federal pass, and free if you have the America the Beautiful Pass.
 For special events, sometimes there are extra fees and sometimes they are free.
-In the past, free admission was offered on National Get Outdoors Day on June 11 and National Public Lands Day on September 24.
+In the past, free admission was offered on National Get Outdoors Day in June and National Public Lands Day in September.